 EB-1A Strategy: Patents & Citations (What USCIS Wants!)

-Beyond the Numbers: Do Patents and Citations Guarantee Your EB-1A Green Card?
+Beyond the Numbers: Do Patents and Citations Guarantee Your EB-1A Extraordinary Ability Green Card?

 I wish there was a magic bullet, a single factor that would automatically secure your EB-1A petition.
 While a Nobel Prize would do the trick, for most, the path to extraordinary ability is a more nuanced journey.
-So, if you have a lot of citations to your scholarly articles and perhaps even a patent, you might assume USCIS will be immediately impressed, right?
-Surprisingly, not necessarily.
+Demonstrating outstanding achievements—such as notable awards, impactful work, or significant recognitions—is a key factor in meeting the criteria.

 Patents: A Powerful, Yet Often Misunderstood, Asset for EB-1A

 If you got a patent, congratulations!
 This is a tremendous accomplishment and a powerful indicator of your unique contributions.
+Patents, like other awards, are recognized as evidence of extraordinary ability and professional distinction.
 However, USCIS has recently begun to scrutinize patents more closely, asking crucial questions like:

 Many patents, especially in early-stage research or development, may not don’t translate into commercially available products.
 Even if your patent isn’t currently generating revenue or hasn’t led to a product for sale, it’s still a super strong factor in your favor for an EB-1A.
 Why?
 Because the U.S. government decided your unique accomplishment was worthy of protection.

-As your attorney, my job is to tell the compelling story of your patent's relevance, highlighting its significance and potential impact, even if it hasn't been commercialized yet, or perhaps never will be.
-From my experience, I can't recall a single case where a client with a patent did not win their EB-1A petition.
+As your attorney, my job is to tell the compelling story of your patent’s relevance, highlighting its major significance and potential impact in your field, even if it hasn’t been commercialized yet, or perhaps never will be.
+From my experience, I can’t recall a single case where a client with a patent did not win their EB-1A petition.
 When I see a client has a patent, I’m thrilled – it’s always a huge positive.

 When evaluating the strength of your citations for an EB-1A, we consider:

-- The sheer number: Are there hundreds?
+• The sheer number: Are there hundreds?
 Thousands?
+How many citations have your articles or papers received?

-- Quality of journals: Are they from highly prestigious, peer-reviewed journals, or less prominent ones?
+• Quality of journals: Are they from highly prestigious, peer-reviewed journals, or less prominent ones?
+Having your article or papers published in reputable journals adds significant weight to your case.

 Does this mean your older citations are irrelevant?
 Absolutely not!